 You already guessed the lure, but the color may surprise you.
 It’s one not usually used for speckled trout.

-She’s a true hammer, weighing in at exactly the six-pound mark, and it may surprise you to learn she fell for a Vortex Shad in Spartacus color pattern.
+It may surprise you to learn she fell for a Vortex Shad in Spartacus color pattern.

 Instead, you’d think she would have fallen for a chartreuse or white color, a speckled trout favorite.